Davidsksilva/osrs-hiscore/README.md

 # OSRS Hiscore Fetcher

-Application written in Go to fetch a player's skills, using the oficial osrs api.
+Application written in Go to fetch a player's skills, using the oficial Runescape api.

 ## Getting Started